FGRibreau/bootstrap-tour/README.md

 //  Add steps
 tour.addStep({
-  element: "", /* html element next to which the step popover should be shown */
+  element: "", /* html element (or function) next to which the step popover should be shown */
   title: "", /* title of the popover */
   content: "" /* content of the popover */
 });